Getting started withOpen Educational Resources

 Comment

 This is the most open (in UNESCO’s sense) of the CC licenses.
 Note that with this license people may sell the original work for a profit with no royalties owed to the original creator: for instance, a publication on the internet under a CC BY license may be prepared as PDF booklets or an e-book and sold on online bookstores (to prevent this, CC BY-NC should be chosen: see below).
-Moreover, people who modify the original work to a sufficient degree have the right to copyright the modified version (to prevent this, CC BY-SA should be chosen: see below).
+Moreover, people who modify the original work to a sufficient degree have the right to place the modified version under copyright (to prevent this, CC BY-SA should be chosen: see below).
 When opting for this license, it is important to make sure one is comfortable with both these possibilities.

-The CC Attribution Non-Commercial License allows users modify the material and redistribute the modified version, but only non-commercially.
+The CC Attribution Non-Commercial License allows users to modify the material and redistribute the modified version, but only non-commercially.

 Comment